 Struggling with the right way to say thank you?
 Here are a few tips to help you get started.

-3. Be concise but specific.
+Now it’s time to get down to how to write a thank you note.
 The note doesn’t have to be long (three or four sentences is just fine), but it must mention the gift, your delight in it (try to be specific—“I wore it last night and got so many compliments”), and your appreciation for the sender’s time, effort, and thoughtfulness.